blastos-caravan/caravan-kubernetes/README.md

 # Caravan Kubernetes
 This is a set of K8s resources that will help standardize and expedite spinning up resources.

 This is being tested in a minikube environment.
 It is also NOT production ready, and should only be used for development purposes.

-Steps will be taken to get this production ready.
+## Use in Docker Desktop Kubernetes
+ - Clone Repository
+ - Within the repository directory, use kubectl apply -f . -R to apply all resources.
+ - Use kubectl proxy to enable use of internal resources.
+   - localhost:8081 - Mongo Express
+   - localhost:3000 - SQLPad
+   - localhost:27017 - MongoDB
+   - localhost:6379 - Redis
+   - localhost:5672 - RabbitMQ
+   - localhost:4200 - Jenkins

 ## Included Resources
 ### MongoDB